Night Sky and Telescope Viewing

 In the warmer months we can get some mosquitoes at dusk.
 Please apply insect repellant before you arrive on any uncovered areas.

-If less than 7 days notice is given, a credit to another session is only given if we can resell your ticket.
-No refund is issued.
+• If less than 7 days notice is given, A new credit is issued if we can resell your booking.

 Cancellation by the Observatory:

-If we cancel the show a full refund is issued back to your card.
+If we cancel the show a refund is issued back to your card.

 Astrophotography Camera Requirements: